on Fuerteventura in the Canary Islands

 Caleta de Fuste, or El Castillo as it is also known, is one of the newer resorts on the island.
 It is situated 8 km (15 minutes) south of the island’s airport on the east coast; and 12 km south of the capital, Puerto del Rosario.

 30 years ago there was very little development in Caleta de Fuste, but the resort has grown steadily since that time.
-The resort is centred on a large beach, which has recently undergone a regeneration scheme, that was finished in March 2017; and a small pleasure boat harbour.
+The resort is centred on a large beach and a small pleasure boat harbour.
 1 km to the south there are three man-made sea lagoons and beaches in front of the Sheraton Hotel, the Carlota Hotel and the Atlantico Commercial Center.

 There are a large number of restaurants, serving international cuisine; a range of bars, and a selection of shops and small supermarkets.